-The family must request CHAINLIVIAN approval for the return of any adult family members that the CHAINLIVIAN has determined to be permanently absent.
+The family must request INLIVIAN approval for the return of any adult family members that INLIVIAN has determined to be permanently absent.
 The individual is subject to the eligibility and screening requirements discussed elsewhere in this chapter.

 3-I.M.
 LIVE-IN AIDE